k2view-academy/K2View-Academy/articles/33_data_catalog/03_build_and_write_catalog.md

 * **Build Catalog**, builds the catalog files of all the project entities (each LU, WS, Common).
   * The files are created in JSON format in the Resources folder of the project entities  - one file for each project entity.
   * All the files are named **auto.catalog**, except for the file created under Shared Objects that is named **shared.catalog**.
-  * The catalog supports [overriding automatic files](06_override_data_catalog.md) to include the elements that are not part of the project implementation.
+  * The catalog supports [overriding automatic files](06_override_data_catalog.md) to include the additional elements if the automatic process doesn’t find them or if they are not part of the project.

 * **Write Catalog**, deploys the catalog to the server.
 This includes building the catalog files of all the project entities (each LU, WS, Common) and uploading them to OrientDB.
   * Once Write Catalog is completed, login to the K2View Web Framework and navigate it.